Regulatory & Compliance

 • Clarification of how serious security gaps are recognised by the service providers and quickly closed before damage occurs

-• Clarification of whether and how service providers in cyber security are prepared for cyber attacks and what measures can be taken in the event of an attack and within what timeframe (compliance with reporting obligations must be ensured)
+• Clarification of whether and how service providers in cyber security are prepared for cyber attacks and what measures can be taken in the event of an attack and within what timeframe (compliance with reporting obligations must be ensured); Definition of processes for reporting obligations

 • Ensuring that the cyber security requirements are also met by third parties engaged by the service providers